melborne/yampla/README.md

 # Yampla

-Build List & Item pages from YAML data with a template engine.
+Build list and item pages from YAML data with a template engine.
 Liquid is used for the engine.

 ## Installation